thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         image: /images/user-guide/ui/widgets/actions/guide/types/open-url-6-pe.png
         title: 'You will be transferred to the URL specified in the action.
 In our case, it&#39;s the "Working with ThingsBoard widgets" documentation page.'

-place-map-item-1:
+data-source-for-action:
     0:
-        image: /images/user-guide/widgets/maps/map-action-buttons-1-pe.png
+        image: /images/user-guide/widgets/maps/data-source-for-action-1-pe.png
-        title: 'In the "Map action buttons" section, click "Add button".'
+        title: 'In the "Overlays" section, under the "Marker" tab, create a new entity alias as the data source.
+Name it "EV stations".'
     1:
+        image: /images/user-guide/widgets/maps/data-source-for-action-2-pe.png
+        title: 'Since we&#39;ll be creating entities of the type "EV station", set the filter type to "Asset type" and specify the type as "EV station".
+Apply changes.'

+action:
+    0:
+        image: /images/user-guide/widgets/maps/action-1-pe.png
+        title: 'Scroll down to the "Actions" section and click the "Add action" button.'
+    1:
-        image: /images/user-guide/widgets/maps/map-action-buttons-2-pe.png
+        image: /images/user-guide/widgets/maps/action-2-pe.png
-        title: 'Specify a name for the new button — for our example, "Add building" — and set its icon and color.
-Click the "Action" field to define the action, and instead of the default "Do nothing"'
+        title: 'A new window will open, displaying all your created actions.
+Click the "plus" icon button in the top-right corner to add one.'
     2:
-        image: /images/user-guide/widgets/maps/map-action-buttons-3-pe.png
+        image: /images/user-guide/widgets/maps/action-3-pe.png
-        title: 'Choose the "Place map item" action.'
+        title: 'Select the action source as "Widget header button", enter a name for the button, and choose its type.'
     3:
+        image: /images/user-guide/widgets/maps/action-4-pe.png
+        title: 'Optionally, change the icon that will appear next to the button or hide it entirely.
+You can also set a custom color for the button.'
+    4:
-        image: /images/user-guide/widgets/maps/map-action-buttons-4-pe.png
+        image: /images/user-guide/widgets/maps/action-5-pe.png
-        title: 'Select the map item type to be placed — in this case, it&#39;s "Marker".
-The custom action function field contains a default function that displays a dialog for creating a device or an asset — exactly what we need.
+        title: 'From the dropdown menu, select the type of action to be performed.
+In our case, it&#39;s "Place map item".
+Next, choose the type of map item to be placed — we&#39;ll be placing a "Marker".
+The custom action function field already contains a default function that opens a dialog for creating a device or an asset — exactly what we need.
 Then, click "Add".'
-    4:
+    5:
-        image: /images/user-guide/widgets/maps/map-action-buttons-5-pe.png
+        image: /images/user-guide/widgets/maps/action-6-pe.png
-        title: 'Save the changes.'
+        title: 'Apply all changes and save the dashboard.'

-place-map-item-2:
+    6:
+        image: /images/user-guide/widgets/maps/action-7-pe.png
+        title: 'A new action button labeled "Add EV station" has now appeared at the top of the map.'

+action-place-marker:
     0:
-        image: /images/user-guide/widgets/maps/map-action-buttons-6-pe.png
+        image: /images/user-guide/widgets/maps/action-place-marker-1-pe.png
-        title: 'In the "Overlays" section, under the "Marker" tab, create a new entity alias as the data source.
-Name it "buildings".'
+        title: 'Click the newly created "Add EV station" button.
+Then, find the location on the map where you want to place the EV station and click on it.'
     1:
-        image: /images/user-guide/widgets/maps/map-action-buttons-7-pe.png
-        title: 'Since I&#39;ll be creating assets with the asset type "buildings", set the filter type to "Asset type" and specify the type as "buildings".
-Apply all changes.'

-place-map-item-3:
-    0:
-        image: /images/user-guide/widgets/maps/map-action-buttons-8-pe.png
-        title: 'Now, the action button labeled "Add building" has appeared at the top of the map.
-Find the location on the map where you want to place the entity and click on it.'
-    1:
-        image: /images/user-guide/widgets/maps/map-action-buttons-9-pe.png
+        image: /images/user-guide/widgets/maps/action-place-marker-2-pe.png
-        title: 'In the "Add entity" dialog window that appears, make sure to enter a name for the new entity and select its type — Asset.
-Other fields are optional.
-Then, click "Create".'
+        title: 'In the "Add entity" dialog that appears, make sure to enter a name for the new entity and select its type — Asset.
+The other fields are optional.
+Then click "Create".'
     2:
-        image: /images/user-guide/widgets/maps/map-action-buttons-10-pe.png
+        image: /images/user-guide/widgets/maps/action-place-marker-3-pe.png
-        title: 'The new marker is now added to the map.'
+        title: 'The new "EV station" marker is now added to the map.'

-place-map-item-4:
+action-created-asset:
     0:
-        image: /images/user-guide/widgets/maps/map-action-buttons-11-pe.png
+        image: /images/user-guide/widgets/maps/action-created-asset-1-pe.png
-        title: 'Go to the "Assets" page — here you&#39;ll find your newly created asset, "Building A".'
+        title: 'Go to the "Assets" page — there you&#39;ll find your newly created asset, "EV station 1".'

 action-cell-button-1:
     0: